tnordloh/quick-flatten-code-example/README.md

 creates a higher load on the stack than you would see in an Elixir implementation using tail-call recursion.
 I'm trading code clarity for a performance hit.
 If this method were to see a very deeply nested array, it would buckle under the weight far sooner than a similarly constructed Elixir implementation.
-In the citrus_byte_test.rb, this vulnerability is demonstrated.
+In citrus_byte_test.rb, this vulnerability is demonstrated.
 So, for the sake of completeness, check out the very rough non-recursive solution,  below, which passes all of the current tests (except the one expecting the stack error).